loh-0/Algothon25-wiki/docs/2guidelines.md

    - Projections for worst-case scenarios and methods to mitigate this.
    - Considering risk factors, and techniques to minimise risk.

-[//]: # (For more information, make sure to take a look at our [learning resources and technical advice]&#40;https://unsw-fintech-society-events.github.io/algothon2022/4resources/&#41; page!)
+[//]: # "For more information, make sure to take a look at our [learning resources and technical advice](https://unsw-fintech-society-events.github.io/algothon2022/4resources/) page!"

 ---